pactflow/swagger-mock-validator/README.md

 swagger-pact-validator /path/to/swagger.json https://pact-broker.com/pact.json
 ```

 Invoking this command will confirm the swagger spec and pact are compatible with each other.
+[RULES.md](RULES.md) contains the details of what is verified.

 If the two files are compatible with each other an exit status of 0 is returned.